© Unofficial Royalty 2023

 Full name: Alois Maria Josef Johann Baptista Joachim Philipp Nerius

 In 1831, Alois married Countess Franziska Kinsky of Wchinitz and Tettau, and the couple had eleven children including two sovereign Princes of Liechtenstein.
 Upon the death of his father Johann I Josef, Prince of Liechtenstein in 1836, Alois became the reigning Prince of Liechtenstein.
 In 1837, Alois went to the United Kingdom on a diplomatic mission and attended the coronation of Queen Victoria.
 Like his father and grandfather, Alois continued to modernize his estates and reorganize their administration.
 Prince Alois II was the first reigning prince to visit the Principality of Liechtenstein, as we know it today, but he did not live there.
-He died, aged 62, died on November 12, 1858, at Lednice Castle in Eisgrub, Moravia, Kingdom of Bohemia, part of the Austrian Empire, now Lednice, Czech Republic.
+He died, aged 62, on November 12, 1858, at Lednice Castle in Eisgrub, Moravia, Kingdom of Bohemia, part of the Austrian Empire, now Lednice, Czech Republic.

 Unofficial Royalty: Prince Alois II of Liechtenstein